Note: This post was last updated on October 22 to reflect the latest developments.

-Why is Turkey planning an offensive in northern Syria?
+Why has Turkey launched an offensive in northern Syria?

 The Turkish government views Kurdish-controlled northern Syria as a terror den where insurgents plot attacks against Turkey.
 Now that the Syrian civil war is in what many believe to be its final stages, Turkey fears the establishment of a functioning and powerful Kurdish state on its border, viewing it as a direct threat.

-Turkey is also keen to get rid of as many as three million Syrian refugees who have sought shelter there since the Syrian war began.
+Turkey is also keen to get rid of the 3.6 million Syrian refugees who have sought shelter there since the Syrian war began.
 As the local economy weakens, Turkish attitudes toward refugees have soured.